mne-tools/mne-python/doc/source/manual/mne.rst

     If morphing is selected appropriate smoothing must be specified with the ``--smooth`` option.
-The morphing process can be made faster by precomputing the necessary morphing maps with mne_make_morph_maps , see Section 8.4.
+The morphing process can be made faster by precomputing the necessary morphing maps with mne_make_morph_maps , see :ref:`CHDBBHDH`.
 More information about morphing and averaging can be found in :ref:`ch_morph`.

 **\---morphgrade <number>**